The Soul Dam

 The ledger shifted.

-"Because of you," AU said calmly, "Petal remembered."
+"Because of you," AU said, "Petal remembered."

-The magenta bloom spread again.
+The magenta bloom advanced again.

 "Ten percent," AU said.

-"Do you know how difficult it is to conquer billions of galaxies?"
+"Do you know how difficult it is to conquer, billions of galaxies?"
 AU asked.

-ZiggyBoot said nothing.
+Zigaboot said nothing.

-ZiggyBoot's atoms buzzed in denial.
+Zigaboot's atoms buzzed in denial.
 "That isn't my fault."

-"It is your consequence," AU replied.
+"It is your consequence," AU said.

 EXECUTION AUTHORIZED METHOD: FORCED REINCARNATION

-ZiggyBoot went still.
+Zigaboot went still.

 Execution here did not mean erasure.
 Souls were not destroyed.